Chapter VI:

 And there was no lying to Uncle Alphard, there was no workaround.
 He’d know.
 So Regulus was bound to his promise, now and forever.

 Thankfully, food was served just then, giving him something else to think about.
 It looked good.
 It even tasted good.
 Far better than he’d expected, because his aunt and uncle had prepared it all themselves.
 They had no house-elf and they’d turned down Father offering Kreacher’s help, which Regulus still thought was strange.
+Why would they prefer to do it themselves?

+Regulus didn’t care.
+Didn’t care that the Chudley Cannons had lost to the Kenmare Kestrels with something ridiculous, eight hundred and seventy to ten.
+Didn’t care that the game had counted seventy-two fouls.
+How could he, when all he could think about was Andromeda, and how miserable she’d sounded, how miserable she looked even now?
 She sat across from him and hadn’t said a word all meal.
 She just pushed her food around the plate.
 Her eyes were red and puffy and if he didn’t know better, he might have thought she’d start crying right there at the table.
 He did know better, though.
 She wouldn’t cry, because she was a Black.
 Blacks didn’t cry.
 Certainly not at dinner.

 Still, he felt bad.
 He wanted to help her, or at least tell someone she was sad, so they could help her if he couldn’t.
+But he couldn’t tell anyone.
+Not even Mother or Father.
+He wasn’t allowed.

 He tried another bite of food, turning it to mush in his mouth.
 He didn’t really taste it.
 He wasn’t really at the table, even if his body was.
 He put his fork down.
 His hands were shaking a little, and he wasn’t hungry any more.
 He just couldn’t stop hearing Uncle Alphard’s voice in his head.
 He couldn’t stop thinking about what was wrong.

+He kept his eyes on his plate for the rest of the meal.
+He didn’t eat much.
+He didn’t talk.
+He just waited for dinner to be over, and left the table the second he was allowed.
+And he left as quickly as he could.
 And with every step he took, every step away from the table, away from Uncle Alphard, he felt lighter.
 And so he left the dining room, and he went downstairs.
 He took his cloak and left the house, feeling free as ever.

 And colder than ever.